awickert/gFlex/README.md

 ## Running

-Once gFlex is installed, it is possible to run it in five ways:
+Once gFlex is installed, it is possible to run it in four ways:
  1. With a configuration file
  2. Within a Python script
  3. Within GRASS GIS
- 4. As part of the Landlab Earth-surface modeling framework
- 5. As a coupled component of a set of models via the Community Surface Dynamics Modeling System [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description)
+ 4. As part of the Landlab Earth-surface modeling framework, including an interface to the the Community Surface Dynamics Modeling System [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description)

 For options 1 and 2, there are pre-built methods that can be selected along the way to visualize results.
 These use Python's Matplotlib plotting library.
 For option 3, GRASS GIS is used for visualization.
-In Option 4, output from CSDMS sets of models can be visualized using tools such as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) ([CSDMS page about VisIt](http://csdms.colorado.edu/wiki/CMT_visualization)) and [ParaView](http://www.paraview.org/).
+In Option 4, output from Landlab can be visualized with Matplotlib, and output from CSDMS sets of models can be visualized using tools such as [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) ([CSDMS page about VisIt](http://csdms.colorado.edu/wiki/CMT_visualization)) and [ParaView](http://www.paraview.org/).
 ParaView also now has [Python bindings](http://www.paraview.org/python/), which can further be used to visualize outputs produced with any of these methods.

 #### With configuration file